EshaanAgg/LFXMM-Backend/README.md

-# LFX MentorMetrics
+# LFX Mentorship Metrics

-`LFX MentorMetrics` is your one-stop solution for gaining valuable insights into the world of open source project mentorship within the Linux Foundation's LFX ecosystem.
+`LFX Mentorship Metrics` is your one-stop solution for gaining valuable insights into the world of open source project mentorship within the Linux Foundation's LFX ecosystem.
 This backend API serves is a microservice built in Go, which parses that data related to the Mentorship, generates statistics from them, and exposes the same via a REST API.

 ## Need